-Alternatively referred to as an Ethernet cable or LAN cable, a Cat 5 or category 5 is a network cable that consists of four twisted pairs of copper wire terminated by an RJ-45 connector.
-Cat 5 has a maximum length of 100m, exceeding this length without the aid of bridge or other network device could cause network issues.
-The picture shows an example of what a Cat 5 cable may look like with the connector, as well as the other end of the cable with each of the wires it contains.
+Alternatively known as an Ethernet cable or LAN cable, a Cat 5 or category 5 is a network cable that consists of four twisted pairs of copper wire terminated by an RJ-45 connector.
+The picture shows an example of a Cat 5 cable.

-- Locate the Ethernet cable; it should be on the back or side of your laptop or PC.
+- Locate the Cat 5 cable; it should be on the back or side of your laptop or PC.

 - Grasp the cable connector as close to the port as you can.

 - You should feel a tab on the top or bottom (it may be under a rubber cable end coating).
 Depress the tab and pull the cable out.